denten-books/plain-text/1-metaphor.md

 permits a user to directly manipulate the sheets in the notebook metaphor" [@glaser_graphical_1995].
 In these words we begin to glimpse the trouble with the structural metaphor paradigm of human-computer interaction.
-The idea of "direct manipulation" refers to the im-mediate access to the metaphor, that is, paradoxically, the appearance of access without mediation---the occlusion of the document in favor of its representation.
-The issue of apparent immediacy will continue to haunt our conversation for the rest of the chapter.
+The idea of "direct manipulation" refers to its *immediate* availability to hand.
+Paradoxically, the user handles only the metaphor directly.
+The actual notebook is occluded in favor of its representation.
+This subtle sleight of hand, by which handling metaphors appears "direct," where metaphors subsume things, will continue to haunt our conversation.

 ## Dissimulation